disclose/policymaker/README.md

 ## This repo has three operating trees:

 ### main:
 This tree contains the terms.
-To make recommendations for updates or changes against the primary disclose.io terms, please submit a PR or create an issue against the en-US.md files under the templates/ directory.
+To make recommendations for updates or changes against the primary disclose.io terms, please submit a PR or create an issue against the en-US.md files under each subdirectory of the `/static/templates` directory.
 Please follow the file naming and folder standard if you're translating terms or want to add something new.
 ### [develop](https://github.com/disclose/policymaker/tree/develop):
 This tree contains the nuxt template for http://policymaker.disclose.io.
 Any typos, changes, or recommendations to the cobebase of the web app itself can be made via PR here.
 A README.MD, which outlines how to spin up a working copy of Policymaker, is available on this tree.
 ### [gh-pages](https://github.com/disclose/policymaker/tree/gh-pages):